Literacy Changes Lives!

 EVERY volunteer reader must follow the background check specifics mandated by Springfield Public Schools. https://www.sps.org/Page/5147

 Reading times will be determined by the volunteer and the teacher.
-Usually, they provide three-time slots during their #bookit day for the volunteer to choose a time.
+Usually, the teacher will provide two-time slots during their #bookit day for the volunteer to choose from.
 I will have these times in August after the first faculty meeting.

 Classroom readers model fluency, encourage imagination, and introduce students to different genres and authors.
-We are looking forward to 2022-23 at McGregor and Williams Elementary schools, #bookittigers and #bookitmustangs.
+We are looking forward to 2023-24 at McGregor, Williams and York Elementary schools, #bookittigers, #bookitmustangs, and #bookiteagles.

 Community Wide Special Events